phoebe-team/phoebe/doc/sphinx/source/inputFiles.rst

 * **Default:** `true`

-.. _enforcePositiveSemiDefinite:
+.. _enforceDetailedBalance:

-enforcePositiveSemiDefinite
+enforceDetailedBalance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* **Description:** When `enforcePositiveSemiDefinite` is true, we apply a diagonal perturbation to the scattering matrix to make it positive definite.
-Note that that this is a bit of a band-aid -- you should check that your matrix is not too far from correct before applying this (that it has just a few small negative eigenvalues at most!).
+* **Description:** When `enforceDetailedBalance` is set to true, we recompute the diagonal elements of the scattering matrix by summing up the rows of the matrix (enforcing detailed balance).
+This is especially relevant to the relaxons solution to the BTE, in order to avoid issues with negative eigenvalues arising from numerical noise.

 * **Format:** *bool*